 Like many teachers, I see my classroom growing more diverse each year.
 My students can tell stories about crossing the Mexican border, or recount how different their classrooms were in the Philippines.
-Not only do my students have a wide variety of cultural experiences, but their academic backgrounds vary greatly — some students are completely bilingual, while others struggle to express their thoughts in one language.
-Finding literature to appeal to this wide variety of students, on a limited budget, can be a challenge — to say the least.
+Not only do my students have a wide variety of cultural experiences, but their academic backgrounds vary greatly: Some students are completely bilingual, whereas others struggle to express their thoughts in one language.
+Finding literature to appeal to this wide variety of students, on a limited budget, can be a challenge—to say the least.

 It’s actually not a modern story that I’ve found to address this, but one that’s been around for perhaps two thousand years.
-Versions of Cinderella can be found in almost every culture, and for the past few years I’ve made the picture book versions of these a unit of study, both in a 7th grade language arts class, and a class specifically for middle school English language learners.
+Versions of “Cinderella” can be found in almost every culture, and for the past few years I’ve made picture book versions of them a unit of study, in both a seventh-grade language arts class and a class specifically for middle school English language learners.

 I like to start with reading a Cinderella story out loud to the whole class.
-Before reading it, I give my students a brief introduction to what we’ll be doing by putting a picture of Disney’s Cinderella on the board (it produces lots of giggles), and telling them that this is what I used to think of when I read Cinderella, but that’s only one very recent version.
+Before reading it, I give my students a brief introduction to what we’ll be doing by putting a picture of Disney’s Cinderella on the board (it produces lots of giggles).
+I tell them that this is what I used to think of when I read “Cinderella,” but that that’s only one very recent version.
 Our language arts reader has the Brothers Grimm version, “Ashputtle,” so I choose this one to read.

 Starting Points: Drawing in the Boys

-If you are able to get a copy of “Ashputtle,” seventh graders love it.
+If you are able to get a copy of “Ashputtle,” do so, because seventh graders love it.
 You can find a version here:

 Blood spurts from feet as the stepsisters cut off their toes and heels to fit into the golden slipper, and as Ashputtle marries her prince, the stepsisters have their eyes pecked out by her dove friends.
 After reading this, my male students are much more excited by the prospect of studying Cinderella.

 I give my students a list of all the different cultures I have available, and then have them write down their top three choices.
-It’s always interesting to see what students choose — some want desperately to read the story from the country they’re from, while others would rather study other Cinderellas.
+It’s always interesting to see what students choose.
+Some want desperately to read the story from the country they’re from, whereas others would rather study other Cinderellas.
 After class, I strategically form reading groups, making sure each student is assigned to one of their choices, and that each group will also be able to work together.

-The next day in class students meet in groups, and read the stories out loud to each other.
+The next day in class, students meet in groups and read the stories out loud to each other.
 The picture books seem to level the otherwise uneven reading field in my classroom.
-Some Cinderella picture books such as Cinderella Latina/LA Cenicienta Latina by Bobbi Salinas Norman and Tam Cam: The Vietnamese Cinderella story by Thi Nhu¢n Nguyn are bilingual, and I’ve had students listen fascinated as their group mates read segments of the story in their native language (you can also pair all native speakers together for this).
+Some Cinderella picture books such as Cinderella Latina/La Cenicienta Latina by Bobbi Salinas-Norman and Tam Cam: The Vietnamese Cinderella story by Nguyen Thi Nhuan are bilingual, and I’ve had students listen fascinated as their group mates read segments of the story in their native language.
+(You can also pair all native speakers together for this.)

 Extending the Study of Cinderella

 Some teachers may choose to stop the project there; however, I continue by having my students translate their findings into essays.
 I always struggle to find ways to cover expository writing in class, and the students’ high interest in the Cinderella stories translates into great essays.
 In class, we list different ways that students could organize their essays and keep these up on the board.
-Each year, my students might be struggling with slightly different writing skills, but some good ones to include minilessons on with these essays are writing interesting introductions and conclusions, and sentence fluency (I show my students how they can write compound sentences to show the differences, such as “In Ashputtle, the girl has dove friends, while in the Chinese Yeh-Shien she has a fish helper”).
-Other typical writing routines, such as peer editing or response groups can be included in this.
-It’s fun to have different response groups — such as meeting once with students who all read the same story, and then meeting a second time with people who all read different stories.
+Each year, my students might be struggling with slightly different writing skills, but some good ones to include minilessons on with these essays are writing interesting introductions and conclusions, and sentence fluency.
+(I show my students how they can write compound sentences to show the differences, such as “In ‘Ashputtle,’ the girl has dove friends, whereas in the Chinese ‘Yeh-Shen’ she has a fish helper.”)
+Other typical writing routines, such as peer editing or response groups, can be included in this.
+It’s fun to have different response groups—such as meeting once with students who all read the same story, and then meeting a second time with people who all read different stories.

-I like to end our study of Cinderella by asking students the question, “Why do you think these stories were told all over the world, and why are they still popular today?”
-My students usually come to the conclusion that we all love the hopeful message of Cinderella — everyone wants to think that no matter how bad your circumstances, you can end up marrying the prince.
+I like to end our study of Cinderella by asking students, “Why do you think these stories were told all over the world, and why are they still popular today?”
+My students usually come to the conclusion that we all love the hopeful message of Cinderella—everyone wants to think that no matter how bad your circumstances, you can end up marrying the prince.